trupples/adi-documentation/docs/learning/sw_infrastructure/index.rst

 `Tools for Precision Wideband Mixed Signal System Design <../tools_for_prec_wb/index.html>`_

 where we used an ADALM2000 as part of a colorimeter proof of concept, then demonstrated how easy it was to replace the ADALM2000 with an AD4630-24 ADC.
-This tutorial also serves as a testing ground for elements that can be used in a future mixed-mode signal chain tutorial.

 Slide Deck and Video
 ~~~~~~~~~~~~~~~~~~~~

-Since this tutorial is also designed to be presented as a live, hands-on
-workshop, a slide deck is provided here:
+This tutorial is also designed to be presented as a live, hands-on workshop; a slide deck is provided here:

 ..
 ADMONITION:: Download